tochman/the_blue_print/chapters/10-the-journey-continues.md

 **Simplified State Management:**
  Built-in hooks and patterns reduce the need for complex external state management libraries in many cases.

-**Why developer experience matters:**
- Better tooling makes you more productive and helps you build better applications.
-React's investment in developer experience is one reason why it remains a joy to work with.

 ### Ecosystem maturity and specialization {.unnumbered .unlisted}